 Figuring out where the factory is coming from, what are their paradigms that will help them and what will hold them back, how they approach their trade and what their goals are is just as important as assessing their tooling and their finished product.
 To achieve this, I needed to develop relationships with the factory to move further.
 I went to the factories, had dinner with the owners and workers, talked with them about their lives and their kids, found out their aspirations, looked at their factories and equipment, and learned everything I could.

 Armed with this information, when I asked for changes in manufacturing to make improvements, I understood their traditions, why things were set up the way they were, and how to explain what I needed.
 If one is astute, it’s possible to know the answer you will get before you ask the question.
 The scope of the question should never be a mystery.

-After developing a good relationship, I could make fundamental changes as well as more superficial ones in order develop a line of clarinets that were serviceable, reliable, and sounded great.
-These additions were things like undercut tone holes on all models, adjustment screws, locking posts, stainless steel rods and screws, and using high quality materials, pads, and lubricants.
+After developing a good relationship, I could make fundamental changes as well as more superficial ones in order to develop a line of clarinets that were serviceable, reliable, and sounded great.
+These additions were things like undercut tone holes on all models, adjustment screws, locking posts, stainless steel rods, and screws, and using high-quality materials, pads, and lubricants.
 These features blur the line between “professional” and “student” because they are considered high-end features on an economical instrument.